aunyks/tread/README.md

 ## Installation

 Tread runs everywhere.
-Install it for local use with any JavaScript runtime, or download it and run it in the browser.
+Install it for local use with any JavaScript runtime, or self-host and use it in the browser.

 ### Node.js